prise-3d/Behavioral-online-study/DOCUMENTATION.md

 }
 ```

-**Note**: the required CSRF token is added automatically in the `base.html` Django template.
+**Note: the required CSRF token is automatically added to the Django template `base.html`.

-It is thus possible to retrieve and update the session from javascript.
+It is therefore possible to retrieve and update the session from javascript.
 Here is an example of updating the response time obtained from the client after the user's keyboard interaction:

 ```javascript